 Our #1 Recommended Vegan Vitamin D3 Supplement

-Out of all these great vitamin D3 products, if I had to pick one, it would have to be Ora Organic.
+Out of all these great vitamin D3 products our top recommendation would be Ora Organic.

-Containing 2000 UI of D3, this product gives you the recommended intake that you need unless you’re lying on the beach all day or eating your bodyweight in tofu and mushrooms!
+It contains 2000 UI of D3 - which means this product gives you the recommended intake that you need unless you’re lying on the beach all day or eating your bodyweight in tofu and mushrooms!